p-adic shtukas and the theory of global and local Shimura varieties: Shtukas

 \subsubsection{Shtukas in characteristic $p$}

 We will see that shtukas in characteristic $p$ have a Dieudonn\'e module like behaviour.
-We introduce the following definition. \begin{definition}Let $\sX=\Spec A$ be a perfect $k$-scheme.
-A \emph{meromorphic Frobenius crystal} over $\sX$ is a pair $(\sM, \phi_\sM)$, where $\sM$ is a vector bundle over $\Spec(W(A))$ and $\phi_\sM$ is an isomorphism
+We introduce the following definition. {\cmag \begin{definition}Let $\sX$ be a perfect {\cmag quasi-compact and quasi-separated} $k$-scheme.
+A \emph{meromorphic Frobenius crystal} over $\sX$ is a pair $(\sM, \phi_\sM)$, where $\sM$ is a finitely generated projective module over the sheaf of rings $W(\CO_\sX)$ and $\phi_\sM$ is an isomorphism

-Here $\phi$ denotes the Frobenius on $W(A)$.
-The pair $(\sM[1/p], \phi_\sM)$ is the corresponding Frobenius isocrystal over $\sX$. \end{definition} \begin{remark} By Remark \ref{remintperf} (ii), we see that a meromorphic Frobenius crystal over the perfect $k$-algebra $A$ is the same as a BKF-module over the integral perfectoid ring $A$. \end{remark}
+Here $\phi$ denotes the Frobenius on $W(\CO_\sX)$.
+The pair $(\sM[1/p], \phi_\sM)$ is the corresponding Frobenius isocrystal over $\sX$. \end{definition} } \begin{remark} By Remark \ref{remintperf} (ii), we see that a meromorphic Frobenius crystal over the perfect $k$-scheme $\Spec(A)$ is the same as a BKF-module over the integral perfectoid ring $A$. \end{remark}